Hello friends! Welcome to the Handpan Guru marketplace.

 The term Hand pan is used to describe the instruments inspired by the original PANArt Hang.
 These instruments have a dimple in the middle of each note and generally have a Gu (hole) on the underside of the instrument.

 Although Tongue drums are technically Hand pans too, rather than having dimples for each note, each note is cut into the drum in a tongue shape.
-The tongues can be tuned by the maker by varying the length of the cuts, or by adding weights to the tongues.
-These instruments are generally less expensive and come in a lot of different shapes, sizes and designs.
+The maker can tune the tongues by varying the length of the cuts, or by adding weights to the tongues.
+These instruments are generally less expensive and come in a lot of different shapes, sizes, and designs.

 Choosing which type of Hand Pan is right for you

 You have options.
 In the video below, Lucius Harvey demonstrates different types of Hand Pans.

 Smaller steel tongue drums don’t reverberate as much as the larger ones.
 So in other words, you don’t get as much of a “full” and loud sound out of them.
 You’ll notice in the video that the larger the instrument is, the better it sounds and the longer it reverberates.

 One of the downsides to the tongue drums is that they aren’t as loud when they are played with the fingers, which is why most Steel Tongue Drums come with a pair of mallets to hit the drums with.
 The mallets make the drum sound louder and also makes the sound reverberate longer.
 Unfortunately using the mallets really takes away the “texture” and diversity that comes with playing an instrument like this with your hands.
 With all of that said, most of the tongue drums are also significantly less expensive.

 This video will quickly help you decide which kind of instrument is for you:

 The video demonstrates well that the larger the instrument, the better quality of sound is produced.